 Matthew has more than half a decade of teaching experience ranging from K-12 to the collegiate level.
 He teaches high school instrumental and vocal music at Cristo Rey St. Viator College Preparatory High School in North Las Vegas, Nevada.
 He is also the band director at St. Viator Parish School in Las Vegas, Nevada where he directs the Beginning Band (4th/5th Grade) and the Concert Band (6th-8th Grade).
 Matthew was a Graduate Teaching Assistant at the University of Nevada, Las Vegas where he taught MUS 101 (Music Fundamentals) and assisted with MUS 318 (Woodwind Methods), MUS 202 (Musicianship II), MUS 131 (History of Rock and Roll).
 At the University of Wyoming, he taught the bassoon section of Woodwind Methods to undergraduate music education students.

 Additionally, Matthew has served in staff and counselor positions at music camps and events including the University of Wyoming Summer Music Camp, University of Wyoming Drum Major/Leadership Camp, and Bocal Majority & Operation O.B.O.E. camps.
 He currently serves as a marching band and woodwind technician for two Nevada high schools: Elko High School (Elko) and Bishop Gorman High School (Las Vegas).

 Matthew maintains an active private lessons studio in the Las Vegas area.
-Students that have taken private lessons with Matthew have received superior ratings at solo/ensemble festivals and been selected for honor ensembles.
+Students that have taken private lessons with Matthew have received superior ratings at solo/ensemble festivals, auditioned and selected for local youth orchestras, and auditioned and selected for honor ensembles.

 In addition to performing and teaching, Matthew has arranged music for bassoon quartet and other chamber ensembles.
 His arrangements are published by SMP Press and available for purchase at SheetMusicPlus.com.